allebone/help.omni.af.mil/docs/PEX/Training.md

 5. There will be separate buttons at the bottom of the Task List labeled View/Edit Trainers and View/Edit Certifying Officials.

 6. Click on the button for the one you want to edit and a dialog will open with a list of available personnel on the left side and assigned Trainers on the right side.
 The list is populated by the names in the Squadron selected in the dropdown.
-You can filter the list with the standard PEX
+You can filter the list with the standard PEX personnel filter.

-personnel filter.

 7. To assign a person as a Trainer or Certifying Official, select the name\(s\) in the Available grid and click the Assign button.
 To Unassign a Trainer or Certifying Official, select the name\(s\) in the Assigned grid and click the Unassign button.

-Training Folder
+## Training Folder

 PEX maintains a Training Folder that contains a person’s Continuation and Qualification training records.
 The folder has four sections: Courses \(Mission Training\), Continuation Training, 623 \(OJT or CFETP\), and AFSPC 4420.

 Your Folder - You can access your own training folder at My Page > My Data > Qualification Tng > View My Training Folder.
 From here, you can view the folder.
-You can add 623a entries, sign off 623

-tasks and MFRs.
+You can add 623a entries, sign off 623 tasks and MFRs.
 Other data in the folder is read only unless you have the correct permissions role.
 You can’t grade your own courses regardless of permissions.

 Your Subordinates’ Folders - From MyPage > My Data > Supervision > select the training folder button next to person’s.
 From here, as a supervisor, you can review the person’s folder.
 You can approve reported tasks by selecting Reported Not Audited in the drop-down under Logged Tasks.
 Then, right-click on the task and select Approve Task.
-For more on setting supervisors, see Personnel
+For more on setting supervisors, see Personnel Details by tab.

-Details by ta2.

 Everyone’s Folders - A Training Instructor, Training Administrator, Training-Course Administrator and Training-Task List Administrator can access all the squadron training folders from Training > Qualification and clicking on the person’s name anywhere in the module.

-Folder Tasks
+### Folder Tasks

 CT.
 The Continuation Training Continuation Training Tab of the folder gives you a quick way to view a person’s overall CT status by consolidating data from other PEX modules.